This website uses cookies to help improve your user experience

 It’s better to avoid ultra-light fonts and tight spacing and instead focus on:

-Remember: in app development for Android TV, legibility matters more than brand aesthetics, especially for key navigation and content areas.
+Remember: during Android TV development, legibility matters more than brand aesthetics, especially for key navigation and content areas.

 Your options aren’t limited, but they are specialized.
 Most Android TV apps use one or a mix of these: